cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --link-guards {true,false}
-                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
+                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --printflush {true,false}
+                         when set to true, automatically  adds  a  'printflush  message'  instruction  at the end of the program if one is missing --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
                          prepends the final  code  with  instructions  which  ensure  variables  are  created inside the processor in a defined order.
 The variables are  sorted according to their categories in order,